 Just like everyone else, new moms need to protect themselves from the sun’s harmful rays.
 If you wear sunscreen every single day, you can alleviate the signs of premature aging and even prevent post-pregnancy melasma from becoming more pronounced.
 Make sure your sunscreen is at least SPF 15.
 If you can get your sunscreen from a moisturizer, all the better.
 Just make sure your moisturizer is oil-free and hypoallergenic if you’ve experienced increased sensitivity or breakouts due to your changing hormones.
 Always apply your moisturizer after every cleansing, too.

 It may be difficult to prioritize your own appointments when dealing with a newborn and other responsibilities.
 But don’t forget that caring for yourself allows you to care for others more effectively.
 You won’t be the best version of yourself if you aren’t able to manage your hygiene routine or even take a few minutes for yourself.
 Your dermatologist may be able to help you streamline your skincare regimen so that it’s easier and more effective for you as a new mom.
 And if there are products that are simply no longer working for you, they may be able to suggest some welcome alternatives.

 You may question whether your skincare should really be a priority when caring for a new baby, but you deserve to feel healthy and confident in your own skin (literally).
+Even though 50% 0f people agree that our smile remains the most beautiful feature as we age, taking care of our skin can help you look good for years to come.
 That may not always mean you can get a facial every week or spend hours doing face masks and other at-home beauty treatments.
 But by ensuring you’re taking care of yourself, you’ll be in a better position to take care of your family.